anbai106/MAGIC/README.md

 cv_repetition=100
 clustering(participant_tsv, opnmf_dir, output_dir, k_min, k_max, 25, 60, 5, cv_repetition)
 ```
-Note that the above example assume that the input features have been corrected by covariate effects, such as age and sex.

 ## Citing this work
 ### If you use this software, please cite the following paper: